unchartedsoftware/aperture-tiles/docs/src/docs/user-guide/navigation/readme.md

 # Navigation #

 The Aperture Tiles user interface works much like a modern web-based map system.
-Your source data is projected on a set of tiles in an x/y cross plot or a geographic map.
+Your source data is projected on a set of tiles in an x/y cross-plot or a geographic map.
 In either case, your data is aggregated at several zoom levels so you can view the data at a high level or drill down to see more detailed distribution.

 ## <a name="zoom"></a> Zoom ##